An all-hive mead uses the cappings after harvesting the honey and some old combs with plenty of pollen too; nutrients for the yeast.

-Brewing like many old-fashioned activities demands mindfulness, patience and time.
+Brewing like most old-fashioned activities demands mindfulness, patience and time.
 In many ways it is closely allied to baking your own bread.
 Taking copious notes of the ingredients and details of how they were used is imperative.
 Temperature, pH and specific gravity are all important factors.

 At the Royal Show in South Africa this last weekend, an all-hive mead was awarded the top bottle prize.

-I follow the same principles when making my braggart, a honey beer, but that has a much lower alcohol-content; around 6%.
+I follow the same principles when making my braggart, a honey beer but that has a much lower alcohol-content; around 6%.

 7. Add 1 tsp of yeast to 50ml of cold water in a mug; allow to hydrate.